MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 #### Role evaluation example

-The following examples demonstrate requests made to the `Book` entity that is configured in the Data API builder runtime configuration as follows:
+The following example demonstrates requests made to the `Book` entity that is configured in the Data API builder runtime configuration as follows:

 ```json
 "Book": {